How to Protect Your Eyes From Lasers for Your Safety

 Too many people, accustomed to seeing lasers used as pointers, in movies and to put on exciting shows, don’t understand the danger.
 Used properly, lasers are useful for many applications, but everyone should learn how to protect their eyes, even from low power laser beams.
-People who work with powerful lasers in scientific laboratories, medical institutions or industry need to fully understand the risk and how to protect themselves.
+People who work with powerful lasers in scientific laboratories, medical institutions, or industry need to fully understand the risk and how to protect themselves.

 What is Laser Light?

 It’s a beam of radiation that, unlike normal light, spreads all around, is coherent.
-It all goes into one direction.
+It all goes in one direction.
 Also, it consists of the same electromagnetic wavelength or color.
 And the radiation’s duration, its pulse, is uniform.

 A set amount of energy creates the beam, and this varies a lot.
-That’s why teachers or business presenters can safely use simply laser points, but some laser beams are powerful to incinerate materials, starting fires.
+That’s why teachers or business presenters can safely use simple laser points, but some laser beams are powerful to incinerate materials, starting fires.

-The more intense the laser beam is, the more damage it causes, and the more precautions people need to take to protect their eyes.
+The more intense the laser beam is the more damage it causes, and the more precautions people need to take to protect their eyes.

 How Lasers Damage Eyes